infiniflow/infinity/docs/references/http_api_reference.md

 **POST** `/databases/{database_name}`

 Creates a database by its name.
-If the database already exists, the behavior is determined by the `create_option` parameter.
+If the database already exists, the action taken depends on the `create_option` parameter.

 ### Request